 When you’re forming a budget for studying abroad, calculate the monthly expenses you’re going to incur.
 Start from the rent and overhead bills, then add the monthly costs for food, travel, and miscellaneous expenses, together with books and materials for your studies.
 You can use websites like Numbeo to compare prices in your home country to those of the place where you’re going to study.

 It’s best to consult with the organizers of the study program you’re going to take part in.
 They will know more about the covered costs vs. the ones you need to cover on your own, including but not limited to plane tickets and tuition fees.
-As a foreign exchange student, you might get a pass for a cafeteria, which is subsidized by the state.
+Students enrolled in foreign exchange programs might get a pass for a cafeteria subsidized by the state.
 In general, cafeteria food is very affordable.

-Before you set off for your semester or year abroad, find out more about the social aspects of living in the country in question.
+Before enrolling in a foreign student exchange program, find out more about the social aspects of living in the country in question.
 For some students, this is the first time they will be separated from their families.
 That feeling of being on your own gets compounded when you live in a new country with its own culture.
 But you need not worry since you can learn more about studying abroad without your family and be prepared for future challenges.